swt-initiative31/documents/results/swing.md

 - Demonstrator with multiple SWT Display instances (`SnippetDoubleDisplay`)
 - `SnippetExplorer`
 - `CustomControlExample`
--  Embedding of other window handles (Windows native / AWT)
+-  Embedding of AWT components
 	- Embed Swing/AWT in SWT (`Snippet135`)
 	- Embed a `JTable` in SWT (no flicker) (`Snippet154`)
 - Themeing

 #### Working partially
 - Browser: no CSS
-- `ControlExample`: the application starts and looks good but some functionality is missing *e.g.* **Tooltips**
+- `ControlExample`: the application starts and looks good but some functionality is missing *e.g.*
+    - The **Tooltips** tab does not display any tooltip even though tooltips do work (they appear when one hovers over buttons in other tabs).
+    - The **DateTime** widget is not implemented (yet) so its tab is not useful.
 - Eclipse SDK product: the application starts but it has some quirks *e.g.*
     - **Icons** (images) are not visible: it's not a problem with `ToolItem` because those already display images in a normal SWT application _e.g._ in a modified version of `Snippet47`.
     - Views can not be properly minimized/maximized